ignacia-rivera/access_regimes_stewardship_ssf/README.md

 ## This repository

-This repository contains data and code used to generate the manuscript "Exploring the role of access regimes over internalized  stewardship behaviors of small-scale fishers".
+This repository contains all the necessary material (i.e. data and code) to reproduce the manuscript "Exploring the role of access regimes over internalized  stewardship behaviors of small-scale fishers".

 Here follows an overview of the folders in this repository: